chanshiyucx/blog/journal/004-interview-simulation.md

 > Tell me about a time you had to make a technical decision that the team disagreed with.

 I focus on clear reasoning rather than opinions.
 I listen to the team's concerns, create small code demo when possible.

-Most importantly, I stay open to being wrong - sometimes team resistance reveals real issues I hadn't considered.
-The goal is finding the best solution that the team can successfully implement.
+When I proposed our storage platform migrating from Webpack to Vite, team members worried about disrupting our build process.
+In order to resolve the conflict, I created a detailed migration plan and organized a technical meeting where I presented a minimal demo showing the performance benefits.
+The concrete demonstration convinced the team.

+ This experience taught me that making strong technical decisions requires both solid reasoning and clear demonstration of value.

 ### Job Scope / Documentation